All the content from the Blood & Clots series can be found here.

 - Decisions about anticoagulant therapy must take into account efficacy, bleeding risk, comorbidity, patient preference, and cost.

-This post was reviewed by Sean Nugent (@sfnugent), Brent Thoma (@Brent_Thoma) and uploaded by Rebecca Dang.
+This post was reviewed by Sean Nugent, Brent Thoma and copyedited by Rebecca Dang.